Blue Flasher Wrasse

 The Blue Flasher Wrasse has been reported from shallow reef crests and on sheltered reefs at depths of 20 to 114 ft.
 Similar to other Flasher Wrasse, the social and gregarious Blue Flasher Wrasse prefers to occupy the open water column.
 However, the Blue Flasher Wrasse will benefit from rockwork aquascaped with plenty of caves and crevices where a quick retreat is possible if threatened.
 The Blue Flasher Wrasse is best kept in small groups.
 To maximize success introduce all the Blue Flasher Wrasse at the same time or introduce the females before the male.

 A tight-fitting canopy is also recommended.
 Flasher Wrasses should be fed two or three times a day in order to maintain their body weight.
 Since they feed on zooplankton and rarely pick at organisms on live rock, they will not thrive in the reef tank if they are fed infrequently.
-A good protein skimmer and Live Sand will help decrease the build-up of dissolved organics that may result from this frequent feeding regime.Blue Flasher Wrasse, Parachelilinus cyaneus available at the best price from Kraken Corals
+A good protein skimmer and Live Sand will help decrease the build-up of dissolved organics that may result from this frequent feeding regime.Blue Flasher Wrasse, Parachelilinus cyaneus, Marine Fish available at the best price to buy now at Kraken Corals & Aquatics

 |Latin Name||Parachelilinus cyaneus|